benesposito/Themer/README.md

 * `~/.config/themer/bin/`
 * `~/.config/themer/themer-post.sh`

-The intent is that all config files will be moved to `~/.config/themer/src/`, which will output the themed versions to `~/.config/themer/bin/`.
-Symlinks will then be created by
+`~/.config/themer/src/` contains all tracked configs, including their {THEME} headers

+Running `themer THEME` writes the themed versions to `~/.config/themer/bin/`

+Symlinks created by the user link the themed `~/.config/themer/bin/` versions to their respective programs' config directory

+Any necessary commands to restart the config's program can be added to `~/.config/themer/themer-post.sh`, which gets called once the last config has been themed and written to `~/.config/themer/bin/`

 ## Example